LTUC/amman-dotnet-401d2/Curriculum/Class18/lab/README.md

 ## To Submit this Assignment

-- Create a new branch named `NAME-ASyncFinal` in your `AsyncInn` repository
+- Create a new branch named `NAME-AsyncFinal` in your `AsyncInn` repository
 - Write your code
 - Commit often
 - Push to your repository